-IA Fram nework IA of Site Options IA Objective Appraisal Rationale Appraisal Rationale ons, uncertainties, standards and thresholds for IA An uncertain effect is not considered possible.
+IA Fram nework IA of Site Options IA O bjective Appraisal Rationale Significance criteria, including any assumpti ons, uncertainties, standards and thresholds for IA An uncertain effect is not considered possible.
 Site is less than 5ha and situated within the Weald Moors.
 Site is greater than 5ha and situated within the Weald Moors.
-18 To enhance the ecological connectivity of non-designated ecological sites and enhance LBAP Whether polices enhance designated and non-designated habitats and species (e.g. The nature and significance of effects against this SA Objective will primarily relate to potential effects on designated biodiversity .
-Is the site within, adjacent to, or in close Development will; deliver biodiversity gains, or improve green corridors / connections to strategic GI, or development will address a significant existing sustainability issue relating to biodiversity. priority habitats and species. through increased connectivity or reduced disturbance) • Extent to which the proximity (200m) to any nationally designated biodiversity (SSSIs, NNRs)?
-It should be noted that there are no European sites within the District and that they are already subject to a high degree Development will not lead to the loss of an important habitat, species, trees and hedgerows or lead to fragmentation of green corridors and there are potential opportunities to enhance biodiversity. recreational enjoyment of nature is promoted delivering health benefits to those most deprived communities while not threatening ecological interests. of protection.
+18 To enhance the ecological connectivity of non-designated ecological sites and enhance LBAP priority habitats and species.
+Whether polices enhance designated and non-designated habitats and species (e.g. through increased connectivity or reduced disturbance) Extent to which the recreational enjoyment of nature is promoted delivering health benefits to those most deprived communities while not threatening ecological interests.
+The nature and significance of effects against this SA Objective will primarily relate to potential effects on designated biodiversity .
+Is the site within, adjacent to, or in close proximity (200m) to any nationally designated biodiversity (SSSIs, NNRs)?
+It should be noted that there are no European sites within the District and that they are already subject to a high degree of protection.
 Is there evidence of European Protected Species or Habitats on the site?
-Is the site within, adjacent to, or in close proximity (200m) to any biodiversity sites designated as being of local importance Development at the site is not likely to have negative effects on any nationally or locally designated biodiversity or contribute towards a severance of green and blue infrastructure or impede the migration of biodiversity.
+Is the site within, adjacent to, or in close proximity (200m) to any biodiversity sites designated as being of local importance (Local Wildlife Site, Local Nature Reserve)?
+It is recognised that when considering the potential for effects on designated biodiversity, distance in itself is not a definitive guide to the likelihood or severity Development will; deliver biodiversity gains, or improve green corridors / connections to strategic GI, or development will address a significant existing sustainability issue relating to biodiversity.
+Development will not lead to the loss of an important habitat, species, trees and hedgerows or lead to fragmentation of green corridors and there are potential opportunities to enhance biodiversity.
+Development at the site is not likely to have negative effects on any nationally or locally designated biodiversity or contribute towards a severance of green and blue infrastructure or impede the migration of biodiversity.
 Potential for a residual neutral effect. or Development at the site has the potential for negative effects on sites designated as being of local importance.
 Mitigation possible, potential for a residual neutral effect.
 Development at the site does not contribute to the severance of green or